PCO (wrestler): World Wrestling Federation (1993–1995)

-The Quebecers (1993–1994)
+Quebecer Pierre (1993–1995)

-In 1993, Ouellet joined the World Wrestling Federation as the tag team partner of Jacques Rougeau.
+In July 1993, Ouellet debuted in the World Wrestling Federation as the tag team partner of Jacques Rougeau.
 As one half of The Quebecers, Ouellet adopted the name "Pierre" and dressed like Mounties.
 This was a reference to Jacques's previous gimmick, The Mountie, which had been banned in Canada due to concern that the heelish character of The Mountie would lead to children mistrusting legitimate Mounties.
 The Quebecers sang their own entrance theme, in which they stated that, contrary to appearances, "We're not the Mounties".
 Later in the year they were joined by manager, Johnny Polo.

 The Quebecers held the WWF Tag Team Championship on three occasions.
 On September 13, 1993, they defeated the Steiner Brothers for the tag titles (under "Province of Quebec Rules", which provided for titles changing hands on disqualifications).
-They were defeated by the 1-2-3 Kid and Marty Jannetty on January 10, 1994, and again by Men on a Mission on March 29 (during a tour of England) but each time regained the titles within days.
+They were defeated by 1-2-3 Kid and Marty Jannetty on January 10, 1994, and again by Men on a Mission on March 29 (during a tour of England) but each time regained the titles within days.
 They lost the belts a third and final time to The Headshrinkers on the May 2 episode of Monday Night Raw in Burlington, Vermont.
+After the Quebecers lost to the Headshrinkers at a house show in July 1994, Pierre attacked Jacques, breaking up the team.

-After losing to The Headshrinkers at a house show in July, that led to Pierre's sneak attack on Jacques.
-The feud culminated in the former partners' wrestling one another in Rougeau's retirement match on October 21, 1994, in Montreal, main-eventing a sold-out house show.
-After Jacques retired, Ouellet worked in house shows.
+Pierre began wrestling singles matches, primarily at house shows and in dark matches.
+Pierre defeated Intercontinental Champion Razor Ramon by count out on October 2, 1994, at a house show in Cornwall, Ontario.
+On October 21, 1994, the former partners wrestled one another in Rougeau's retirement match in Montreal, main-eventing a sold-out Montreal Forum.
+During the rest of 1994 and early 1995, Pierre continued to work in dark matches and house shows wrestling against Bob Holly, and Aldo Montoya.